Candidate Monotonicity and Proportionality for Lotteries and Non-Resolute Rules: Proportionality and Monotonicity

 \section{Proportionality and Monotonicity}

 Proportional multiwinner voting rules are among the most well studied in computational social choice.
 Among them, the \emph{Single Transferable Vote (STV)} is used in several countries, e.g., Australia, Malta, or Scotland, to elect governing bodies.
-While STV can be considered proportional \citep{Dumm84a, Tide95a} one of its flaws is its failure of \emph{candidate monotonicity}: strengthening a winning candidate can make this candidate stop winning \citep{Wood97a, McGr23a}.
+One of the main reasons STV can be considered proportional is its satisfaction of the \emph{proportionality for solid coalitions (PSC)} axiom \citep{Dumm84a, Tide95a}.
+In essence, for ordinal preferences lists PSC requires that every group of voters listing the same block of candidates (in potentially different permutations) at the start of their preference list, should get proportionally many candidates from this block.
+For instance, if $5$ candidates were to be elected and $40\%$ of the voters have the same three candidates in their top three, then two out of these three candidates need to be chosen in the end.\footnote{This is slightly simplifying things, the commonly used variants of STV usually work with a ``quota'' that is slightly lower, the so-called Droop quota $\lceil \frac{n}{k + 1}\rceil$ with $n$ being the number of voters and $k$ the number of candidates to be elected.
+For ease of exposition, we focus on the Hare quota $\frac{n}{k}$ instead.
+The results also hold for the Droop quota.} One of the major flaws of STV is its failure of \emph{candidate monotonicity}: strengthening a winning candidate can make this candidate stop winning \citep{Wood97a, McGr23a}.
 Interestingly enough, whether this flaw is a necessity is an open question.
-Namely, it is unknown whether there is any voting rule satisfying the proportionality axiom of \emph{proportionality for solid coalitions (PSC)} together with candidate monotonicity \citep{Wood97a, AzLe20a} with most known proportional voting rules failing candidate monotonicity already for very small instances sizes \citep{AzLe20a}.
-Despite \citeauthor{Wood97a} already writing that ``a major unsolved problem is whether there exist rules that retain the important political features of STV and are also more monotonic'' \citep{Wood97a} no such rule has been found or proven to be nonexistent.
+Namely, it is unknown whether there is any voting rule satisfying PSC together with candidate monotonicity \citep{Wood97a, AzLe20a} with most known proportional voting rules failing candidate monotonicity already for very small instance sizes \citep{AzLe20a}.
+Despite \citeauthor{Wood97a} already writing that ``a major unsolved problem is whether there exist rules that retain the important political features of STV and are also more monotonic'' \citep[page~1]{Wood97a} no such rule has been found or proven to be nonexistent.